 The majority of the thousands of school boards in our nation are governed by elected school boards.
-The local school board is the body that provides the essential link between the public—the citizens who both entrust their children to the educational system and pay taxes to support it—and the system itself, including the principals, teachers, and administrators who run it.
+The local school board is the body that provides the essential link between the public—the citizens who both entrust their children to the educational system and pay taxes to support it—and the system itself, including the faculty and administrators who run it.
 As the Wisconsin State School Boards Association pointed out, “There is hardly a single agency of government which is more a function of local control than the school board.”

 There is hardly a more apt example of school boards mattering enormously than the Biden Administration, in 2021, mobilizing the FBI to monitor local school board meetings for potential “domestic terrorist” threats in the form of concerned parents simply voicing their opinions on their children’s education.